leethobbit/dragonroost/README.md

 ## Roadmap

-This app is in the early stages of development.
+Dragonroost is under heavy development - expect bugs and half-written features.
 For a general idea of what is planned, please check out the [roadmap](ROADMAP.md).

 ## Settings